This article was updated in March, 2022 to reflect recent information and research.

 7. Right or left lower abdominal pain in women

-Sudden onset of right lower abdominal pain or left lower abdominal pain can indicate a ruptured ovarian cyst in a woman who is mid-cycle.
-This kind of pain could also be a sign of ovarian torsion, which is the rotation of the ovary and part of the fallopian tube, or possibly a twisting of the ovary due to compromised blood supply.
+Sudden onset of right lower abdominal pain or left lower abdominal pain can indicate a ruptured ovarian cyst in a woman who is in the middle of her menstrual cycle.
+This kind of pain could also be a sign of ovarian torsion, which is the rotation of the ovary and part of the fallopian tube, or possibly a twisting of the ovary due to reduced blood supply.
 Seek treatment immediately at the nearest emergency department.
 Surgery to remove the ovary may be required.

 8. Knife-like pain in the lower abdomen